-Volume, contrast and brightness are self-explanatory.
+Volume, contrast, and brightness are self-explanatory.

-Sideview Cameras
+Sideview Cameras -If Equipped

-If Equipped.

-The optional sideview cameras allow you to see what's beside you before turning or changing lanes.
+The optional sideview cameras allow you to see what is beside you before turning or changing lanes.

 The sideview cameras activate with the corresponding turn signals and replace the rear camera view on the monitor until the turn is completed or the signal lever is canceled manually.